 - My Account

 William Merriette Pleasant, Jr., a Black artist, was born on this date in 1928.

-He was an early member of the NAACP, and as a performing artist, Pleasant was a showman (as well as commercial sign painter).
-He appeared on the Major Bowle's Amateur House, once a famous and well listened to national radio program.
-William Pleasant documented in his art many of the once- influential people and historical landmarks of Savannah's Black heritage.
+He was an early member of the NAACP, and as a performing artist, Pleasant was a showman (as well as a commercial sign painter).
+He appeared on the Major Bowle's Amateur House, once famous and well listened to the national radio program.
+William Pleasant documented in his art many of the once influential people and historical landmarks of Savannah's Black heritage.

-In 2016, William Pleasant Jr was inducted into the perminant collection of the Smithsonian Institute, Washington DC,.
-His iconic painting titled, 'The Huckster’, is a center piece of the 10 year exhibition titled, Cultural Expressions, at the National Museum of African American History and Culture, Washington DC.
+In 2016, William Pleasant Jr was inducted into the permanent collection of the Smithsonian Institute, Washington DC,.
+His iconic painting titled, 'The Huckster’, is a centerpiece of the 10-year exhibition titled, Cultural Expressions, at the National Museum of African American History and Culture, Washington DC.

 William M. Pleasant